 Seed Round

-Seed financing provides capital needed to support salaries for the management team, R&D, proof-of-concept, prototype development, and testing, etc. Sources of capital may include personal funds (“bootstrapping”), friends, family, and angel investors (typically a wealthy individual who invests in start-up companies).
-Valuations at this stage are typically driven by subjective factors like appraisals of the CEO and management team, novelty of the value proposition, evaluation of intellectual property, expected time-to-market, expected path to profitability, estimated capital needs and burn rate, syndicate risk, sector volatility, and deal structure.
+Seed financing provides the capital needed to support salaries for the management team, R&D, proof-of-concept, prototype development, testing, etc. Sources of capital may include personal funds (“bootstrapping”), friends, family, and angel investors (typically a wealthy individual who invests in start-up companies).
+Valuations at this stage are typically driven by subjective factors like appraisals of the CEO and management team, novelty of the value proposition, evaluation of intellectual property, expected time-to-market, expected path to profitability, estimated capital needs, and burn rate, syndicate risk, sector volatility, and deal structure.
 Capital raised is limited due to its dilutive impact at minimal valuations.
-The goal during the seed stage is to assemble a talented team, and achieve development milestones, proof-of-concept, and anything else that will enable a company to attract investors for the next round of financing.
+The goal during the seed stage is to assemble a talented team and achieve development milestones, proof-of-concept, and anything else that will enable a company to attract investors for the next round of financing.

 Series A Round

-Typically, the Series A is the company’s first institutional financing, and is led by one or more venture investors.
+Typically, Series A is the company’s first institutional financing and is led by one or more venture investors.
 Valuation in this round will reflect progress made with seed capital, the quality of the management team and other qualitative assessments conducted in the seed round.
 Generally, investors in a Series A round will purchase a 50% ownership stake in the company.
-Typical goals of this financing are to continue progress on development, hire top talent, achieve value-creating milestones, further validate product, initiate business development efforts, and attract investor interest in the next financing (at an increased valuation).
+Typical goals of this financing are to continue progress on development, hire top talent, achieve value-creating milestones, further validate the product, initiate business development efforts, and attract investor interest in the next financing (at an increased valuation).

 Series B Round

 The Series B is usually a larger financing than the Series A. At this point, development is complete, technology risk is removed, and early revenue streams may be taking shape.
 Valuation is gauged on a blend of subjective and objective data, such as human capital, technical assets, intellectual property, milestones achieved, comparable company valuations, and rationalized revenue forecasts.
-Goals of this financing may include operational development, building scale, further product development, revenue traction, and value creation for the next round of financing.
+The goals of this financing may include operational development, building scale, further product development, revenue traction, and value creation for the next round of financing.

 Series C Round

 The Series C may be a later-stage financing designed to strengthen the balance sheet, provide operating capital to achieve profitability, finance an acquisition, develop additional products/services, or prepare the company for exit via IPO or acquisition.
 The company often has predictable revenue, backlog, and EBITDA at this point, providing outside investors with a breadth of hard data points to justify valuation.
-Valuation metrics, such as sales and EBITDA multiples, from comparable public companies can be compiled and discounted to approximate value.
+Valuation metrics, such as sales and EBITDA multiples, from comparable public companies, can be compiled and discounted to approximate value.

 Capitalization Tables